tagion/tagion/docs/gov/intro/jargonbusting.md

 sidebar_position: 3
 sidebar_label: 101 - How Tagion works
 ---
-# How Tagion works - step-by-step
+# How Tagion works: step-by-step

 _written by [Decard](https://www.decard.io) - the stewardship company of the Tagion platform_